duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/32-operation-safety.md

-# Lesson 2: Drone Safety {#introduction-operation-safety status=ready}
+# Lesson 2: Safety {#introduction-operation-safety status=ready}

 <div class='requirements' markdown='1'>

 Requires:

-Result: Students will be able to make sure that they are flying and soldering their drones in a safe and non flight restricted environment.
-Students should also be able to define potential risks.
-Students should also be following a pre-flight checklist every time before a flight.
+Hardware: Completed drone build if available, or use video resource to demonstrate the pre-flight safety check.
+No previous lessons required.

+Result:

+Students will be able to know the laws regulating hobby drone flight.
+They will be able to identify a safe environment for their drones to fly in and potential hazards of drone flight and soldering.
+Students will also learn about proper safety procedures to minimize safety hazards, and undestand the purpose of the pre-flight safety checklist.

 </div>